DLBPointon/dotplotter/README.md

 ## 12/12/19
 - PyTest files formatted for PyCodeStyle compliance.
 	- Finally Uploaded after not including them along with commits.
+	- Test per file due to failing if more than one test is in each file (carrying over of previous test results).
 - Recap on PyTests.
 	- InnerDotplot tests all pass.
 	- OutterDotplot tests all pass.